 A Waterhouse Letter: A rare example of a letter written by Waterhouse.

-*A Waterhouse Sketch Discovered: Scott Thomas Buckle writes about a recently discovered sketch which introduces the name of a well-known Victorian male model to Waterhouse’s oeuvre.
+*A Waterhouse Sketch Discovered: Scott Thomas Buckle writes about a recently discovered sketch that introduces the name of a well-known Victorian male model to Waterhouse’s oeuvre.

 *The Waterhouse Ideal: A new essay by Cathy Baker about Waterhouse’s models.